Middlebury College welcomes applications from undocumented and Deferred Action for Childhood Arrivals (DACA) students.

 If you are an undocumented or DACA student, please follow the same application instructions as any other student.
 We evaluate applications from undocumented prospective students under our need-blind admissions policy with a commitment to meet full demonstrated financial need.

 Middlebury meets 100% of demonstrated financial need for all of our admitted students, regardless of country of citizenship or immigration status.
-To apply for financial aid, please read about our affordability and complete the CSS Profile by the following deadlines.
+To apply for financial aid, please read about our affordability and complete the CSS Profile by the appropriate deadlines.
 You do not need to submit the FAFSA to apply for financial aid.

 Support on Campus